storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

         `IMPROPER_USAGE`

         Examples (non-exhaustive):\
-        Territory,
+        Territory
-        Channels of Distribution,
+        Channels of Distribution
-        Expiration,
+        Expiration
-        Irrevocable,
+        Irrevocable
-        Attribution,
+        Attribution
-        Derivatives,
+        Derivatives
-        Limitations on Creation of Derivatives,
+        Limitations on Creation of Derivatives
-        Commercial Use,
+        Commercial Use
-        Sublicensable,
+        Sublicensable
-        Non-Transferable,
+        Non-Transferable
         Restriction on Cross-Platform Use
       </td>

       <td style={{ textAlign: "left" }}>
-        A. PIL term that has been violated
+        1. PIL terms that have been violated

-        B. Description of the violation
+        2. Description of the violations

-        C. Proof of the violation
+        3. Proof of the violations
       </td>

       <td style={{ textAlign: "left" }}>